 So what are the cutoff times for triathlon events?
 Triathlon cutoff time is crucial, and participants will get disqualified if they do not meet it.
 The triathlon overall cutoff time of the sprint triathlon is 3 hours, the Olympic triathlon is 4 hours 30 minutes, the half Ironman triathlon is 8 hours 30mins, and the Ironman triathlon is 17 hours.

 The fact there are different triathlon events means that each comes with its own cutoff time.
-The reason is that triathlon events vary in distances, ranging from a 16-mile sprint triathlon to a 140-mile Ironman triathlon.
+The reason is that triathlon events vary in distance, ranging from a 16-mile sprint triathlon to a 140-mile Ironman triathlon.
 So, you should expect different cutoff times for the two events (Source).

-Give yourself the best possible chances to avoid missing the cut-off time and check our Best Triathlon Battle-Tested Budgeting Gear
+Unleash your potential and avoided missing the cutoff time and check our Best Triathlon Battle-Tested Budgeting Gear

 Below is a table showing the distance categories, the cutoff time of each discipline, and the overall cutoff time.